Meet our board |

 Alisa Trang Green is the Founder and Chairwoman of the Dress for Success Oklahoma City affiliate.
 Trang has been working in the nonprofit sector for numerous years.
 Some of her expertise range from fundraising, spreading community awareness, advocating for women and relationship building with at-risk individuals.
 Her passion for helping others started when her family immigrated to the United States from Vietnam to seek the American Dream.
 She grew up in the Oklahoma City community where philanthropy played a big role in her upbringing.
 She feels a responsibility to repay the community for what they have done for her and her family’s life.
 That responsibility has grown into a love for the individuals working to break the cycle of poverty or hardship.
 Trang has always lived with the philanthropy philosophy of, “Why work to make other people rich, when you should be working to enrich others.”

-She is a believer in second chances and aiding women to reach a level of stability on their own.
+She is a believer in second chances and serves on numerous nonprofit boards in Oklahoma City.
 Trang is also fluent in Vietnamese.
-In her spare time she enjoys being active in ministry, reading, writing, traveling and spending time with her husband, director Brent Ryan Green.
-She is looking forward to helping disadvantage women in Oklahoma City, through Dress for Success, to achieve their own American Dream.
+In her spare time she enjoys being active in ministry, reading, writing, traveling and spending time with her husband, director Brent Ryan Green, and two daughters.
+She is looking forward to equipping and empowering the women in Oklahoma City to achieve their own American Dream.

 Necie Black was born in Los Angeles, California.
 The third eldest of eight children, she shared the responsibility of caring for her younger siblings and quickly learned to lead and resolve conflict.
 She excelled in school and despite becoming a teenage mom, Necie persevered, rose above life’s challenges and began a journey of manifesting her best and most authentic self!
 After more than 27 years with AT&T, she founded Lyfe Smarts LLC., a coaching, training and consulting platform.
 By sharing the effective use of strengths, she helps individuals and organizations have greater relationships and results, in and out of the workplace.
 Necie is a certified Strengths Strategy coach and facilitator, Master Coach and People Acuity Specialist™.
 She holds a Master’s in Business and is a member of ICF Arkansas/Oklahoma Chapter pursuing ACC Credentialing.